HardlyDifficult/Tutorials/Chapter1.md

 Debug.Assert(confirmThisIsTrue, "confirmThisIsTrue must be true");
 ```

 Debug.Assert is there to help identify problems sooner.
+We use Debug.Assert in the linked code samples (they are not shown inline for this tutorial).
 If the assert fails it does not prevent other code from being executed - however you can select 'Error Pause' in the 'Console' to better see what is happening at that moment.

 Debug.Assert does not execute in release / the built version of your game.
 In other words there is no performance impact to your final game by including these checks.

-TODO pre conditions and post conditions
+A common use case for Debug.Assert is to validate pre-conditions and post-conditions.

+ - Pre-conditions are assumptions which should be true when entering a method.
+ - Post-conditions should hold true when exiting.

 </details>